harshpatel/tesla-readiness/04 - Subatomic Principles of MRI.md

 - Include hints and explanations for EVERY quiz question in the fun, memorable style shown above
 - Create numbered JSON hint files (01-slug.json, 02-slug.json, etc.) in correct order
 - Include full question context in JSON files for easy editing by admins
-- **ALWAYS update quiz mappings** in both quiz page and admin page (QUIZ_ICONS and QUIZ_FILE_NUMBERS)
-- **Database answers are JSON strings** - they're already parsed in the quiz page code, so just insert as JSON strings in SQL
 - Verify quiz questions load from database (check server logs)
 - Verify hints/explanations load from JSON files
-- **Verify quiz answers display as text, not raw JSON characters**
 - Test everything before confirming completion
 - If anything is unclear, ASK the user before proceeding